Toby Jepson: Fastway, Gun and production career

 Little Angels reformed to play Download 2012, with the full Jam line-up performing.
 Two tours followed, before the band bowed out again, playing their final show at The Isle Of Wight festival in 2013.

+Wayward Sons and further solo activity

 In 2017, Jepson returned on the live circuit with his new band, Wayward Sons.
 Their debut album Ghosts Of Yet To Come was released on Frontiers Records on 15 September 2017.
+This was followed in 2019 by a second album, The Truth Ain't What It Used to Be, and a third, Even Up the Score, in 2021.
+An EP, "Score Settled", was released in 2022.

-In 2018, Toby released a live acoustic CD recorded on his 2013 Raising My Own Hell tour, and featuring a collection of solo tracks and Little Angels songs.
+In 2018, he released a live acoustic CD recorded on his 2013 Raising My Own Hell tour, and featuring a collection of solo tracks and Little Angels songs.
 The CD was initially limited to 100 copies, and was only available at a handful of gigs but the demand was so great that it was later released online.

-During Covid Toby hosted an almost weekly show from his kitchen on Facebook, playing an assortment of acoustic Little Angels and solo songs.
+During the Covid-19 pandemic, Jepson hosted an almost weekly show from his kitchen on Facebook, playing an assortment of acoustic Little Angels and solo songs.
 These were recorded and released as CDs via his website.

-As of January 2023, Jepson presents a two-hour radio show on Planet Rock on Sundays (repeated on Thursdays).
+Since January 2023, Jepson has presented a two-hour radio show on Planet Rock on Sundays (repeated on Thursdays).